adplabs/unicorn/README.md

 ```

 As a client-side solution, Unicorn does not enforce security on
 multi-tenant tables.
-In fact, there is no user or role concepts.
+In fact, there are no concepts of user and/or role.
 It is the application's responsibility to ensure the authorization
 and the authentication
 on the access of multi-tenant tables.